Omega — Autonomous Engineering Operations

 Loss of context 4-level chain; workers are short-lived;

-oracle context survives across workers
+oracle context survives across workers;

 Sycophancy Second Law — challenge the premise